Wednesday 26 September 2018

 The centre of gravity in campus design

-Presented by Carey Lyon, Founding director, Lyons
+Carey Lyon, Founding Director, Lyons

 Universities around Australia are increasingly focused on their "student experience" in response to developing educational needs, increased competition for students, and the changing profile of students (including international students) and their expectations.
 A part of this experience is creating campus places that genuinely focus on students as the centre of design.
 The centre of gravity in campus design has dramatically shifted toward the student and away from the "institution."
 For an era in which online content is rapidly expanding, and disrupting the idea of studying in a particular geographic place, a strange irony is at play – place now matters more than ever.
 Specifically, the idea that students socializing and collaborating together – person to person – is what makes for a truly great education.
 This paradigm creates distinctive opportunities for architects thinking about campus design.